Skip to Content

 Cooking from scratch doesn't necessarily mean doing every single step by hand yourself.
 You can buy "convenience foods" that are good quality, natural, and organic that can save you time.

-For example, the last time I made soup, I wanted to add butternut squash, but I didn’t want to spend the time cutting open the squash and roasting it in the oven, so I bought a bag of organic frozen butternut squash that was already peeled and cubed.
+For example, the last time I made soup, I wanted to add butternut squash, but I didn't want to spend the time cutting open a whole squash, scooping out the seeds, and roasting it in the oven, so I bought a bag of organic frozen butternut squash that was already peeled and cubed.
 It saved me a lot of time because when I went to make the soup, all I had to do was open up the bag and add it to the pot.

 I think this might be the most important tip because the real food lifestyle doesn't have to be all or nothing!
 If you can't cook every single meal from scratch, then that's perfectly fine.
 Just do whatever you can, and every little bit helps.